 These regulations relate to aspects of human resources, such as knowledge and training, and lab management, such as SOPs, quality control, and equipment maintenance.
 This includes, for example, systems for ensuring reagents are not expired, calibration of equipment, and traceability.

-By standardizing these processes, medical lab solutions such as the LigoLab LIS & RCM platform help ensure best practice workflow that adheres to CLIA guidelines.
+By standardizing these processes, medical lab solutions such as the LigoLab LIS & RCM Laboratory Operating Platform help ensure best practice workflow that adheres to CLIA guidelines.
 They maintain data integrity and identify any discrepancies that may be otherwise flagged by the auditors.
-They also make the records easily accessible for audit.
+They also make the records easily accessible for an audit.

 Differences Between a Laboratory Information System and a Laboratory Information Management System